mfansler/TidyGEO/TidyGEO/help_docs/Expression_Data_Documentation.md

 ## Formatting the expression data

-Each Series file on GEO contains both clinical data and expression (assay) data.
+Each Series file on GEO contains both phenotype data and expression (assay) data.
 The expression data can be a helpful in determining differential expression.
 Sometimes, the expression data is not in a format that is easy to analyze.

 This tool allows users to do four things: